burger-bytes/Burger-ESP32-NTPServer/README.md

 After a lock has been found, you can connect to the webpage on the LAN to see the advertised time that is as expected and it should be ready to service NTP requests on the LAN.

+---CODE---

+For those that want to see more specifics we've worked through, keep reading, otherwise, skip this.

+The initial code we got together from Elektor and other sources did not match the hardware that we wanted to use.
+ESP8266 is similar to ESP32, but not the same.
+Additionally, the code from Elektor is relatively old and some functionality can be written a bit more simply as methods/libraries were merged into the Arduino base (e.g. Ticker librar).

+Let's cover this chronologically as we worked through them:

+Changed:
+uint32_t RTC_ReadUnixTimeStamp(bool* delayed_result){
+  DateTime now = 0;

+To:
+uint32_t RTC_ReadUnixTimeStamp(bool* delayed_result){
+  DateTime now = (0,0,0,0,0,0);

+Reason:
+	Wouldn't compile otherwise.
+Initialize a new instance of the DateTime structure to zeroed year, month, day, hour, minute, and second.

+Removed:
+ xTaskCreatePinnedToCore(
+   Display_Task,
+   "Display_Task",
+   10000,
+   NULL,
+   1,
+   NULL,
+   1);

+Reason:
+	This caused issues with DS3231 from being connected to and read by the ESP32 board.
+Additionally, we do not plan on using their methodology for displaying data on screen.

+Changed:
+  /* We reassign the I2C Pins to 4 and 5 with 100kHz */
+  Wire.begin(5,4,100000);

+  /* This will check if the RTC is on the I2C */ Wire.beginTransmission(0x68);
+  if(Wire.endTransmission() == 0 ){

+To:
+  if(! rtc.begin()){

+Reason:
+	We do not need to call a hardware serial to reach the DS3231 in this manner.
+The current RTC library allws one to just call it with rtc.begin().

+Removed:
+  /* We setup the PPS Pin as interrupt source */ pinMode(interruptPin, INPUT_PULLUP);
+  attachInterrupt(digitalPinToInterrupt(interruptPin), handlePPSInterrupt, RISING);

+Reason:
+	This is unnecessary, even the PPS configuration in general i think is unnecessary.
+RTC library + Adafruit board design handles the PPS interrupt for you if you need it.

+Changed:
+    int16_t Data = hws.read();

+To:
+	char Data = GPSSerial.read();

+Reason:
+	Should be declared as a char because that's what the GPS device is giving us.

+Chnaged:
+	//U8G2_SSD1306_128X64_NONAME_F_HW_I2C oled_left(U8G2_R0, /* reset=*/ U8X8_PIN_NONE);
+	//U8G2_SSD1306_128X64_NONAME_F_HW_I2C oled_right(U8G2_R0, /* reset=*/ U8X8_PIN_NONE);

+	/* As we use a pointer to the oled we need to make sure it's the same type as out displays */ U8G2_SSD1306_128X64_NONAME_F_HW_I2C oled_left(U8G2_R0, /* reset=*/ U8X8_PIN_NONE, /* clock=*/ 4, /* data=*/ 5);
+	U8G2_SSD1306_128X64_NONAME_F_HW_I2C oled_right(U8G2_R0, /* reset=*/ U8X8_PIN_NONE, /* clock=*/ 4, /* data=*/ 5);
+	U8G2_SSD1306_128X64_NONAME_F_HW_I2C* oled_ptr=NULL;

+To:
+	Adafruit_SSD1306 display = Adafruit_SSD1306(128, 32, &Wire);

+Reason:
+	Using the Adafruit GFX library greatly simplifies are code.
+Just call in via the SSD1306 library.
+Note that if you want to use the 128x64 OLED, this library and this call needs to change.

+Added:
+	Basically anything with buttons and OLED display was added by us.
+Something of note, I had a heck of a time wrapping my mind around buttons and arduino, but following the examples for the Adafruit display library made things easier to get straight.

 ---RECOGNITIONS---